 Undocumented people and Deferred Action for Childhood Arrival recipients are not eligible for the Affordable Care Act at the national level.
 11 million people in the United States are undocumented.
 In California, an estimated 1.4 million are without care.

 This exclusion leads people to delay careor accumulate thousands of dollars in medical debt.
 Some wait months or years for surgery on county lists, or even die.

-The wellness and health of our families depends on being able to access medical care and support services.
+The wellness and health of our families depends on access to medical careand support services.
 With regular medical care and visits to the doctor, we can protect our loved ones from painful, expensive – and easily treatable – medical conditions.

 Undocumented and Uninsured is the first study about and by immigrant youth on health care access.
-Researchers surveyed 550 immigrant youth throughout California–including undocumented youth and youth recently granted Deferred Action status.
+The Healthy California cohort of 2013 led the research that developed into the reports.
+Researchers surveyed 550 immigrant youth throughout California including undocumented youth and youth recently granted Deferred Action status.

 Have any questions or want to partner with us?
 Email us, call us or visit us on our social media sites.
 Like us on Facebook or follow us on Twitter!

 UCLA Downtown Labor Center 675 S Park View St Los Angeles CA 90057-3306